garrandall/popular-music-data/tracks/what-cha-gonna-do-with-my-lovin--stephanie-mills.md

   start_date: '1979-10-20'
 ---

-Ooh, I'm wishin'
+Oh, I'm wishin'
 Boy, I got my eyes on you
 This mystery is thrillin'
 I'm not sure just what to do

-Ooh, hoo, hoo, this oasis
+Oh, hoo, hoo, this oasis
 Is no mirage to me
 Touchin' gently
 Feel the love in me